rapidsai/deployment/source/hpc.md

 ### Batch Jobs

 For longer-running work, write a script and submit it with `sbatch`.
-SLURM runs the script when resources become available and you don't need to stay connected.
+Slurm runs the script when resources become available and you don't need to stay connected.

 Run batch jobs from a filesystem that is shared between the submit host and compute nodes.
-This ensures your scripts, input data, and SLURM output files are visible wherever the job runs.
+This ensures your scripts, input data, and Slurm output files are visible wherever the job runs.
 Your cluster admin can tell you which paths are shared.